duclingg/CSCI3453_Lab1/README.md

 Labeled each processed set of data to indicate the corresponding output (e.g., Matrix A, Matrix B, etc.).
 The program should accommodate matrices with a maximum size of 10000x10000.

 ## Status of program
-Correctly reads from input file with **small** maximum row and column size.
+Correctly reads from input file.
 Matrix multiplcation working as intended.
-Displays total execution time for the multiplication.
+Displays total execution time for the multiplication and worker threads created for each row.

-#### TODO:
-- Print out the correct thread ID for the worker threads
-- Increase maximum matrix row and column size
+#### Questions for Office Hours:
+- Is the program running as intended?
+- I don't see a time in csegrid but I do for my system.
+For the output documentation, should I use the data that I get from my system?
+- Also, how large should the testing input size be for this?

 ## Source Files
 main.c